fluxninja/aperture/docs/content/get-started/set-up-application/service-mesh-and-gateways.md

 <!-- vale on -->

-With the help of Aperture Lua modules and Aperture Plugin for Nginx and Kong respectively, it is easy to integrate Aperture with API Gateway.
+With the help of Aperture Lua modules in Nginx and Aperture Plugin in Kong, it is easy to integrate Aperture with API Gateway.
 You can check out the complete installation guide in
 [API Gateway Integration](/integrations/gateway/gateway.md).

 <!-- vale off -->